saffist3r/rickrollserrenumerique/README.md

-# rickrollserrenumerique
+# Rick Roll Serre Numerique.
-A funny joke to people at @serrenumerique made by me and  my colleague @Corentin-proj.
+A funny joke to people at our office made by me and  my colleague [@Corentin-proj](https://github.com/Corentin-proj).